sshettyongit/sshettyongit/README.md

 ### 👋 Hi there, I'm Shreyas

-Motivated Data Engineer with a track record of 2+ years in Power BI, SQL, Databricks & Python.
+Data Engineer with a track record of 2+ years in Power BI, SQL, Databricks & Python.
 I thrive in greenfield environments, adapting quickly to evolving needs with stakeholders.
 Seeking to deepen my technical skills in a modern, cloud-based data environment and leverage my expertise to contribute to meaningful business decisions.